-There a saying that Catholics are influenced by the Church from the cradle to the grave, but the previous counseling makes it pre-cradle.
+There a saying that the church influence catholics from the cradle to the grave.
+But the previous counseling makes it pre-cradle.

-The husband was instructed to cover his and his wife’s head for a hour, and continue doing for three days while trying to engender a child.
+The husband had to cover his and his wife’s head for a hour.
+And continue doing for three days while trying to engender a child.
 Another account said for thirty days while clean water was to be sprinkled around the bed.

 (This is a similar process as described in The Rape of Eve, which engendered Cain of gnosis.)
-Lilim is loosely derived from the term illegitimate as applied to all children born out of wedlock and belong to Lilith, but lilim can also come from legitimate parents who sinned during their conception.
+Lilim loosely derive from the term illegitimate.
+As applied to all children born out of wedlock and belong to Lilith.
+But lilim can also come from legitimate parents who sinned during their conception.
 Currently lilim are commonly called the incubus and succubus.

 Perhaps not coincidental, but often the monks and priests were indistinguishable from demons to the Medieval rabbi.
 A.G.H.

 Tyson, Donald.
 Sexual Alchemy: Magical Intercourse with Spirits.
 St. Paul, MN.
 Llewellyn Publications.
 2000. pp. 80-83